 Microsoft Sculpt Ergonomic Desktop

 Read our review of the Microsoft Sculpt Ergonomic Desktop here

 If you want a keyboard with a few more bells and whistles, the Logitech K350 may be the right choice.
-This keyboard is wireless, eliminating at least one of the annoying wires that drapes across your desktop’s surface.
+This keyboard is wireless, eliminating at least one of the annoying wires that drape across your desktop’s surface.
 The cushioned palm rest and wavy keys gently cradle your hands, and are complemented by a solid construction ensuring the keyboard will survive frequent travel.